pedronachtigall/MITGARD/README.md

 Ensure that all requirements are working properly.
 If you need help on installing all requirements to run MITGARD, check the ["Installing_dependencies"](https://github.com/pedronachtigall/MITGARD/blob/master/installing_dependencies.md) file.

-:warning:
+:warning:**Installing MITGARD and dependencies 1**

-If you want to install MITGARD and all dependencies using Conda environment, follow the steps below:
+If you want to install MITGARD and all dependencies using [Conda environment](https://docs.conda.io/projects/conda/en/latest/index.html), follow the steps below:

 1 - Ensure you have both conda-forge and bioconda channels added to the conda (it is important to add them in this order so that the priority is set correctly):
 ```